Refresh

 HR advice: Tips on sending a follow-up email after an interview

 Let's say, after all your preparation, you finally completed your job interview.
 Maybe you were confident and articulate, saying all the right things.
 On the other hand, maybe you were anxious and wished you could have answered some questions differently.
+Regardless of your performance, Harvard Business Review's career experts emphasize that a follow-up email is not only a courtesy but an essential professional practice that can significantly impact hiring decisions.

 Why write a follow-up email?

 The best way to do this isn't with a template email that just goes through the motions of politeness and formality.
 That would be a wasted opportunity.
-Instead, let's talk about helping you express yourself genuinely, and how you can stand out from all the other candidates who send the exact same email.
+Instead, let's talk about helping you express yourself genuinely, and how you can stand out from all the other candidates who send the exact same templated message.

 Get Mailbird, the Best Email App for Windows